 This is a cancer that affects the white blood cells.
 A particular type of white blood cell, called a lymphocyte, is usually involved.
-Lymphocytes circulate in the blood and also in the lymphatic system, which is a system of vessels and centres (swellings called lymph nodes - are often referred to as glands).
+Lymphocytes circulate in the blood and also in the lymphatic system, which is a system of vessels and centres (swellings called lymph nodes are often referred to as glands).
 This is where the body screens for infections and other foreign bodies that may be attempting to enter the system.
 When lymphocytes become cancerous, their numbers increase uncontrollably.
-The lymphocyte numbers in the blood may rise, but often the lymphocytes sit in one place and multiply.
-There may be enlargement of one or more lymph nodes, producing lumps in the throat area or elsewhere, or it may involve internal organs, such as the liver, spleen or bowel.
-The cancerous lymphocytes can easily spread to other parts of the body through the blood circulation or the lymphatics (tubes that connect the lymph nodes).
-They may also multiply in one place only, particularly in the bowel.
+The lymphocyte count in the blood may rise, but often the lymphocytes sit in one place and multiply.
+This can cause enlargement of one or more lymph nodes, producing lumps in the throat area or other parts of the body, or it may involve internal organs, such as the liver, spleen or bowel.
+The cancerous lymphocytes can easily spread to other parts of the body through the blood circulation or the lymphatics (the tubes that connect the lymph nodes).

 Because lymphoma is usually widespread, surgery alone is not usually appropriate.
 Untreated, the average survival time from diagnosis is about two months.
-This can be prolonged with chemotherapy (in some cases for 12 months or occasionally longer), although unfortunately not all lymphomas respond, especially if the cat has feline leukaemia virus.
-Survival expectations are something you should discuss with your veterinary surgeon.
+This can be prolonged with chemotherapy (in some cases for 12 months or occasionally longer), although unfortunately not all lymphomas respond successfully.
+Survival expectations are something you should discuss with your veterinary surgeon, as these differ depending on the part of the body affected.

-Warning signals that your pet may be in pain:
+Warning signals that your pet may be in pain

 - Changes in behaviour

 - Loss of appetite

 - Reluctance to move around and go for walks

 - Restlessness, difficulty in getting comfortable

-- He may seem withdrawn or tense
+- Your pet may seem withdrawn or tense

-- Purring is not a sign that your cat is free from pain - even badly hurt cats may purr
+- An occasional "tail wag" does not mean that your pet is pain free

 - An improvement in demeanour with painkillers (only ever give painkillers prescribed by a vet)

-For further information, see the pet care leaflet, Time to say goodbye (C5).
+For further information, see the pet care leaflet, Time to say goodbye (D5).